laravel-enso/people/README.md

 - a policy is used to ensure that a person email update cannot be performed if the person is linked to an user
 - custom validations may be added through the package configuration
 - the people server-side select functionality is included by default
 - the included `IsPerson` trait can be used on other models that have a `person` relationship and require email synchronization
+- enums are used for person genders and titles

 ### Backstory